YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Take a final backup, and note the values of the final nodes ^a and ^b (and verify that they still sum to zero).
 After the final restore, we will verify that the values restored from the backup is the same as these values.

 .. parsed-literal::
-   yottadbuser@paris:~/exDir$ mupip backup -bytestream -since=bytestream "*" backup/aA`date +%Y%m%d%H%M%S`.bck,backup/gtm`date +%Y%m%d%H%M%S`.bck
+   yottadbuser@paris:~/exDir$ mupip backup -bytestream -since=bytestream "*" backup/aA`date +%Y%m%d%H%M%S`.bck,backup/yottadb`date +%Y%m%d%H%M%S`.bck
-   %GTM-I-FILERENAME, File /home/yottadbuser/exDir/aA.mjl is renamed to /home/yottadbuser/exDir/aA.mjl_2018336175946
+   %YDB-I-FILERENAME, File /home/yottadbuser/exDir/aA.mjl is renamed to /home/yottadbuser/exDir/aA.mjl_2018336175946
-   %GTM-I-JNLCREATE, Journal file /home/yottadbuser/exDir/aA.mjl created for region A with BEFORE_IMAGES
+   %YDB-I-JNLCREATE, Journal file /home/yottadbuser/exDir/aA.mjl created for region A with BEFORE_IMAGES
-   %GTM-I-FILERENAME, File /home/yottadbuser/exDir/others.mjl is renamed to /home/yottadbuser/exDir/others.mjl_2018336175946
+   %YDB-I-FILERENAME, File /home/yottadbuser/exDir/others.mjl is renamed to /home/yottadbuser/exDir/others.mjl_2018336175946
-   %GTM-I-JNLCREATE, Journal file /home/yottadbuser/exDir/others.mjl created for region DEFAULT with BEFORE_IMAGES MUPIP backup of database file /home/yottadbuser/exDir/aA.dat to backup/aA20181202175946.bck DB file /home/yottadbuser/exDir/aA.dat incrementally backed up in file backup/aA20181202175946.bck 13 blocks saved.
+   %YDB-I-JNLCREATE, Journal file /home/yottadbuser/exDir/others.mjl created for region DEFAULT with BEFORE_IMAGES MUPIP backup of database file /home/yottadbuser/exDir/aA.dat to backup/aA20181202175946.bck DB file /home/yottadbuser/exDir/aA.dat incrementally backed up in file backup/aA20181202175946.bck 13 blocks saved.
    Transactions from 0x00000000000004F3 to 0x0000000000000745 are backed up.
-   MUPIP backup of database file /home/yottadbuser/exDir/others.dat to backup/gtm20181202175946.bck DB file /home/yottadbuser/exDir/others.dat incrementally backed up in file backup/gtm20181202175946.bck 13 blocks saved.
+   MUPIP backup of database file /home/yottadbuser/exDir/others.dat to backup/yottadb20181202175946.bck DB file /home/yottadbuser/exDir/others.dat incrementally backed up in file backup/yottadb20181202175946.bck 13 blocks saved.
    Transactions from 0x00000000000004F9 to 0x000000000000074B are backed up